 Should any guest require medication or attention beyond what is already provided in the supply cabinet, it is at the volunteers’ discretion to decide if (a) a referral back to the guest’s primary care physician is necessary, (b) if it is appropriate to call a prescription into the pharmacy for the guest, or, (c) if it is in the guests best interest to seek emergency care at a medical facility.

-KAFP members with an active Kansas medical license are eligible to serve as FDOD, including Residents licensed in Kansas.
+KAFP members with an active Kansas medical license and maintain medical malpractice insurance are eligible to serve as FDOD, including Residents licensed in Kansas.

 Medical students are allowed to observe FDOD activities.

-Get on the schedule early, secure your FDOD volunteer dates for 2023 now.
+Get on the schedule early, secure your FDOD volunteer dates for 2024 now.
 Volunteers are needed Mondays through Thursdays during the session.
-See the calendars below for available volunteer dates.
+See the calendars below for available volunteer dates and check back regularly for calendar updates.

 FAST FACTS for your volunteer service: